Rachael88699/Global-Pandemic-Analysis-Using-SQLite-Trends-Fatality-Rates-and-Transmission-Patterns/README.md

 ---

 ##  Problem Statement
-Despite the availability of historical pandemic data, it is often not fully analyzed to extract actionable insights.
+Despite the availability of pandemic data, it is often not fully utilized to generate actionable insights.

 This project answers key questions such as:
 - Which pandemics were the most deadly?
 - What pathogen types are most common?
-- How do transmission methods affect spread?
+- How do transmission methods influence spread?
 - Which regions are most affected?
-- What factors influence fatality rates?
+- What factors drive fatality rates?

 ---

-##  Tools Used
+##  Objectives
+- Analyze pandemic severity using mortality data
+- Identify dominant pathogen types
+- Examine transmission and containment patterns
-- **SQLite** – Data storage and querying
+- Explore geographic and time-based trends

+---

+##  Tools & Technologies
+- SQLite
-- **DB Browser for SQLite** – Query execution and data exploration
+- DB Browser for SQLite
-- **Excel / CSV** – Data source
+- Excel / CSV
-- **GitHub** – Documentation and version control
+- GitHub

+---

+## 🧹 Data Cleaning & Preparation
+- Imported CSV dataset into SQLite
+- Resolved column naming inconsistencies
+- Renamed truncated columns
+- Converted numeric values using SQL functions
+- Ensured data consistency for analysis

   ---

 ##  Visualization (Dashboard)
 The project uses a **tabular dashboard (SQLite table screenshot)** to display: